The M20's main service station sits in the middle of the Garden of England.

 With the Department of Transport looking to save time and money, having won the case, they later decided to award the contract directly to Esso under a new private initiative scheme, on the basis that Esso had demonstrated an interest in the land.
 Progress was delayed by the fallout from the High Court case over Clacket Lane, which criticised the Department's procedures, and concerns about the Channel Tunnel Rail Link.

 In 2015, a significant extension was planned which would have seen a new SPAR store added to the front of the building, and the layout changed to have the passageway snake through the middle of the dining area as with other Roadchef service areas, but this was scrapped.

-In June 2018, the services set up a trial Costa machine which offers 5p vouchers in return for coffee cups and plastic bottles, as part of an initiative to reduce litter in the area.
+In June 2018, the service area trialled a Costa machine which offered 5p vouchers in return for coffee cups and plastic bottles, as part of an initiative to reduce litter in the area.

-In autumn 2019, MFG refurbished the forecourt.
+MFG refurbished the forecourt in autumn 2019.
 This included the shop rebranding to Londis and the introduction of a number of grab and go options.
 Four IONITY electric vehicle charging points were also installed.

 |Clacket Lane (M25 west, 27 miles)